The Best Food Experiences and Places to Eat in Christchurch

 Waipara Wine Tours

-Small-group wine tours are available with Leisure Tours, Giles Tours, Canterbury Trails and Cheeky Wine Tours, while NZSI Tours & Travel offers private wine tours.
+Small-group wine tours are available with Leisure Tours, Giles Tours, Canterbury Trails and Kiwi Horizons Travel, while NZSI Tours & Travel offers private wine tours.

-You can even amp up the experience by dropping into a Waipara winery with Christchurch Helicopters or Garden City Helicopters.
+You can even amp up the experience by dropping into a Waipara winery with Christchurch Helicopters or Way to Go Heliservices.

 Riverside Kitchen Cooking Class

 For a more hands-on experience than simply going to a restaurant, learn to make your own delectable dishes at one of Christchurch’s cooking classes.
-A popular go-to is the Riverside Kitchen (40/100 Oxford Terrace), offering a lively calendar covering all sorts of cuisines in their modern venue upstairs at the Riverside Market.
-Classes begin with a demonstration followed by the opportunity to spruce up some dishes for yourself with guidance from professional chefs.
-All classes also include a three-course meal paired with New Zealand wine.
+A popular go-to is the Riverside Kitchen (upstairs at Riverside Market, 96–100 Oxford Terrace), offering a lively schedule of demonstrations and hands-on classes.

 Christchurch Markets